cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 message prefix to blind both the signing scalar and the prefix of the message used in the signature generation routine.

-More specifically, BlindKeySign(skS, bk, msg) works as follows:
+More specifically, BlindKeySign(skS, bk, ctx, msg) works as follows:

 1. Hash the private key skS, 32 octets, using SHA-512.
 Let h denote the resulting digest.
 Construct the secret scalar s1 from the first